 Back it Up!

 Your mantra should be “All hard drives will probably eventually fail.”
-It’s happened to me at least once in my career and it was an absolute catastrophe.
+It’s happened to me at least once early in my career and it was an absolute catastrophe.
 Since then, I have always been fanatical about backing my stuff up.
 So, for example, for reasons I will not discuss publicly (well, actually, I was just really dumb), I recently deleted 30 years’ worth of data from the hard drive of my research desktop and laptop and, just for good measure, I also deleted these data from my external backup drive.
 But fortunately, I forgot to delete these priceless data from the back up drive of my backup drive.
 And in any case, I also had cloud backup of all these data in case all my drives failed … Now, all this may sound incredibly anal, but having this level of redundancy is considered best practice in the photography industry (and yes, I am also a photographer).
 So, please, don’t scoff at my recommendations for suggesting these seemingly ridiculous levels of backup.
 Sooner rather than later, you will thank me for having taken this advice to heart.
 And if you don’t believe me, then please also look at what David Woods (the CEO of Transana) has to say on this topic.
 Having proper backup will save you untold grief: in short, it’s money well spent!

 Where to Buy